 - Best For: This hiking shoe seems well suited for a warmer, wetter climate.
 With the removable insole and mesh, upper water would drain well, and airflow would aid in keeping feet cooler and dryer.
 The insole would add good stability and the M Select WET GRIPS to suggest water exposure.
 This is also the lightest shoe on the list.
 This shoe would work well on established trails with water exposure.

 Women’s MQM Flex

-The Women’s MQM Flex Gore-Tex, Grey/Black, 8.5 Medium US is composed of a mesh and TPU upper.
+Merrell Women's MQM Flex Gore-Tex, Grey/Black, 8.5 Medium US is composed of a mesh and TPU upper.
 It has a traditional lace closure.
 A breathable mesh lining allows for air flow, and a removable foot bed aids in cleaning and drying.
 The FLEXconnect™ dual-directional flex-groove EVA mid sole adds agility and the Merrell Air Cushion in the heel helps with shock absorption and stability.
 An M Select™ GRIP outsole is added to aid in grip and traction.
 The shoe is available in 4 colors.